 In the winter semester, the lecture period lasts approximately from mid-October to mid-February and comprises 14 weeks.
 In the summer semester, the lecture period lasts approximately from mid-April to the end of July and also comprises 14 weeks.

-The current semester dates can be found here.
+You can find the current semester dates here.

-Newly arrived students are required to register their residential address at the citizens' office of the city of Vechta.
-Newly arrived students from non-EU countries must also apply for a residence permit at the district of Vechta.
+Newly arrived students are required to register their residential address at the Bürgerbüro (citizen’s centre) of the city of Vechta.
+Newly arrived students from non-EU countries also have to apply for a residence permit at the district of Vechta.

-For smooth and cost-effective payment transactions (e.g. payment of rent and semester fees), we recommend that students open a German bank account (if they do not already have one).
-Students do not pay account maintenance fees at most local banks in Vecha.
+For smooth and cost-effective payment transactions (e.g., payment of rent and semester fees), we recommend that students open a German bank account (if they do not already have one).
+Students do not have to pay account maintenance fees at most local banks in Vecha.

-German health insurance is generally required for enrollment at the university.
-There are some exceptions: For students from an EU country, the EHIC (European Health Insurance Card) is accepted for study in Germany.
-(Exception: If you are doing a part-time job or a paid internship in Germany, you must have German health insurance).
-For students from Turkey, the AT/11 form is recognized for studies.
+German health insurance is generally required for enrolment at the university.
+There are some exceptions: For students from an EU country, the EHIC (European Health Insurance Card) is accepted for studying in Germany.
+(Exception: If you have a part-time job or are doing a paid internship/placement in Germany, you must have a German health insurance.)
+For students from Turkey, the AT/11 form is recognised for studying.

-Statutory health insurances currently have contributions of about 100 Euros per month.
-They cover almost all costs of medical treatments, which are settled directly between the health insurance company and the doctors.
-This means that you only have to show your insurance card when visiting the doctor and do not have to advance any money for the treatment personally.
-The statutory health insurance companies in Germany are obliged to insure students up to their 30th birthday at the student rate.
-If you are 30 or older, on the other hand, you must choose a private health insurance company, as the statutory health insurance company will no longer accept you.
-We recommend a statutory health insurance, if this is possible for you!
+The contribution for statutory health insurance currently amounts to about EUR 100 per month.
+This covers almost all costs of medical treatments, which are settled directly between the health insurance company and the doctors.
+This means that you only have to show your insurance card when visiting the doctor and you do not have to advance any money for the treatment.
+The statutory health insurance companies in Germany are obliged to insure students at the student rate up to their 30th birthday.
+If you are 30 or older, on the other hand, you have to choose a private health insurance company, as the statutory health insurance company will no longer accept you.
+We recommend a statutory health insurance, if this is possible for you.

-If you choose private insurance, you will need a so-called "exemption" for enrollment.
-This is a certificate that the insurance is sufficient.
-This certificate is issued by public health insurance companies.
-Please note that only a few private insurances meet the requirements for an exemption and you cannot rely on the fact that an insurance that was accepted by fellow students a few years ago is still accepted today.
+If you choose private insurance, you will need an exemption for enrolment.
+This is a certificate stating that the insurance is sufficient.
+Statutory health insurance companies issue this certificate.
+Please note that only a few private insurances meet the requirements for an exemption and you cannot rely on the fact that an insurance that was accepted for fellow students a few years ago will still be accepted today.